-For a lot of us, treadmill invokes memories of love-hate relationship.
-The love comes from the fact that it can be a great exercise tool that has effective benefits for all seasons.
-You would, at the same time, hate it too, as it can get extremely monotonous and you do not extract much fun by running on a machine indoors for prolong durations, every day or most days of the week.
+For a lot of us, treadmill running invokes memories of love-hate relationship.
+The love comes from the fact that it can be a great exercise tool that has effective benefits for all seasons like burning calories and reducing body fat.
+You would, at the same time, hate it too, as doing the same workout can get extremely monotonous and you do not extract much fun by running on a treadmill indoors for prolonged durations, every day or most days of the week.
 For this reason, it also has a moniker – ‘the dreadmill’.
 It is during these tough times that you need to remind yourself of the ultimate goal you are after and you only have one buddy to help you with it.

-In order to use a treadmill effectively, it is useful to start slowly and not to rely on the handrails.
-A treadmill runner should get familiar with the device, wear proper footwear, and maintain a good posture.
-A few stretching exercises before, and looking straight while running may also be helpful to avoid losing balance.
+In order to use a treadmill safely and effectively, it is useful to start walking slowly and not to rely on the handrails.

-These exercise machines amazingly simulate the activities of running or walking when outdoors, giving you a motorized option of walking or running.
-They also help improve your cardiovascular health, whilst you walk away on the revolving belt in a cyclical fashion.
-These days, most of the treadmills come with standard digital features and consoles that allow its user to adjust the speed and incline programs to match the specific fitness goals that you might have.
-Having said that, it is imperative that you know how to properly use this equipment, failing which, it may lead to a short-term or even long term injury.
+These exercise machines amazingly simulate walking or running when outdoors, giving you a motorized option of walking, running, or doing interval training.
+They also help improve your cardiovascular health and lose weight, whilst you walk away on the revolving belt in a cyclical fashion or do high intensity intervals.
+These days, most treadmills come with standard digital features and consoles that allow its user to adjust the speed and incline setting to match the specific fitness goals that you might have.
+If you are unsure about them, it is best if you talk to a certified personal trainer and you may also wish to check out some workout videos.
+Having said that, it is imperative that you know how to properly use this equipment for your treadmill workouts to avoid injury.

 The execution is pretty simple.
 You just need to synchronize your body movement with the moving belt that you are walking or running on.
-These machines are meant to burn he same amount of calories as you would expect whilst walking or running in a garden or park, except for the incline uphill feature.
+These machines are meant to burn calories in the same amount as you would expect whilst walking or running in a garden or park, except for the incline uphill feature.
 Uphill running or walking is relatively easier on a treadmill than in a real life situation and on the same grade of terrain.

 Modern day treadmills are more technologically advanced with shock absorbing and springier features.
 Some other functions include internet and Bluetooth connectivity so you can virtually enjoy a walk or a run with people from all over the globe in different terrains and ‘outdoor conditions’.
-They also come with added personal training programs (over hundred or so) to suit your style of exercise plan.
+They also come with added personal trainer programs (over a hundred or so) to suit your style of exercise plan or heart rate monitors to check your heart rate.

 Whenever you use a treadmill, you need to consider certain aspects for optimum performance, longer usage and staying safer at all times.
 Let us look at them in detail.

 When you turn on the treadmill, always ensure that your feet are placed on either side of the belt (and not on it).
-The next step should be stepping on the belt when you are certain that it is moving at a speed that is slow and safe (generally 1 or 2 miles per hour).
-All the newer versions of treadmills offer safety features that do not let you start off at higher speeds for safety reasons; however, you shouldn’t rely on them and always take necessary precautions during the start up.
+The next step should be stepping on the belt when you are certain that it is moving at a safe and slow pace (generally 1 or 2 miles per hour) and with a zero or slight incline.
+All the newer versions of treadmills offer safety features that do not let you start off at higher speeds for safety reasons; however, you shouldn’t rely on them and always take necessary precautions during the start up, and increase your speed gradually.
 One such precaution includes attaching the safety kill switch that can be attached comfortably to a part of your clothing (if there is one) before you press the “Start” button.

 No Reliance On Handrails

-On the other hand, if you are unsure of your balance, then always hold the handrails lightly, so you remain steady and secure whilst on the move.
+On the other hand, if you are unsure of your balance during your treadmill workouts, then make sure to hold the handrails lightly, so you remain steady and secure whilst on the move.

 It is only natural that your feet are followed by your eyes, whether you are walking on a road or a treadmill.
 Always focus on what is ahead of you, and you can achieve this by generally walking straight ahead rather than stumbling or straying to the side.
 Moreover, never get distracted when you are on the machine.
 Do not look around or on the sides to respond to someone who may be calling your name or seeking your attention.
 This can throw you off balance, make you fall and lead to an injury.